The-Software-Guild/Workshop-Linux/README.md

 You can even grep for the file access modes
 `sudo strace -f -t -e trace=file -p $PID 2>&1 | egrep "O_WRONLY\|O_CREAT\|O_APPEND"`

-11. Exit your termial session, log back in, and look for the process.
-Is is still there?
-How can we make it persist?
-- You can use nohub, or screen.
-Practice doing this, it is important for commands that need to be executed longer than your bash session (especially if you are having connectivity or timeout issues)
-- If using screen just enter `screen`, start your process, detact with `ctrl + a then d`.
-Read the manual for screen and find out how to list screen sessions and attach to one

 # Check Point

 - We started with a simple script that helped us review best bash practices (args, defensive coding)
 - We reviewed how to search a commands manual entry page.
 - Ran a simple script in the background and found out information about that process, including which files it has open.
-- Exited the terminal and demonstrated that any child process of the bash process would be terminated.
-To keep this process running we used nohub or screen.
-Be careful not to keep child processes running longer than intended.
-- If you ever need to kill all child processes, run `kill $(ps -o pid= --ppid $$)`, where $$ is the current bash process and can be replaced with any PID

 ## Part 2 Advanced Commands